 CHAT are working on their latest project – developing a community cafe to be run as a community enterprise.

-Results from previous local surveys have strongly identified the need for a community cafe space, and working closely with the owner of the current empty tea room in Penpont, the team are in the process of creating this space that will be run by local volunteers.
+Results from previous local surveys have strongly identified the need for a community cafe space, and working closely with the owner of the current empty tea room in Penpont, the team are in the process of creating this.

-The development of this ongoing project has been shared with our KPT communities, who have so far voted on the cafe name – Three Villages Cafe, with members of the communities offering to volunteer once the cafe is up and running.
+The development of this ongoing project is being shared with our KPT communities, who have so far voted on the cafe name – Three Villages Cafe, with members of the communities offering to volunteer once the cafe is up and running.
 Our communities will also make decisions on the cafe logo and are being asked for ideas and suggestions for the menu and uses of the space.
 A survey is currently running to gather suggestions.

-Refurbishment of the space is currently taking place and funding applications are being made to equip the cafe.
-The team are aiming to open the cafe in the Spring of 2021.
+Refurbishment and fit out of the cafe is currently taking place and the team are aiming to open the cafe in the Summer of 2021.